William B. McCreery

-William B. McCreery (August 27, 1836 – December 9, 1896) was a Michigan politician and diplomat.
+William Barber McCreery (August 27, 1836 – December 9, 1896) was an American politician and diplomat who lived much of his life in Michigan.

 Early life

-McCreery was born on August 27, 1836 in Mt.
+McCreery was born on August 27, 1836, in Mt.
 Morris, Livingston County, New York.
 In 1859, he was admitted to the county bar.

 Civil War

 Initially assigned to Company F, Second Michigan Infantry, He was later a Lieutenant Colonel commanding the 21st Michigan Infantry with the Union Army in the Civil War.
 He fought with valor and was serious wounded at Williamsburg, Virginia, and at Chickamauga.
 He was captured by the Confederates after being wounded at the Battle of Chickamauga.
 He escaped in 1864 from Libby Prison in Richmond, Virginia reportedly by the way of a tunnel dug by himself and other prisoners.